 Inventory is valued at the lower of cost and net realizable value.
-Cost is determined using a weighted-average cost method.
+Cost is determined using actual cost on a first-in, firstout method.
 Price protection is recorded when earned as a reduction to the cost of inventory.
 The Company decreases the value of inventory for estimated obsolescence equal to the difference between the cost of inventory and the net realizable value, based upon an aging analysis of the inventory on hand, specifically known inventory-related risks and assumptions about future demand and market conditions.